mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 ### 2c - Creating notes

 You can add a new note to capture feedback from a customer call.
-This is used to help identify customer problems, wants/needs, feature lack, and any other areas for improvement that stem from interacting with customers.
-Essentially, think of this as a place to communicate the most important takeaways from customer calls that product teams can help you with.
+This is used to help identify customer problems, wants/needs, feature shortcomings, and any other areas for improvement that stem from interacting with customers.
+Essentially, think of this as a place to communicate the most important takeaways from customer calls that the Product team can help you with.

 Important points about notes: